undergrad-partner-school

 Student Services

-New Mexico State University provides a number of services crucial for a comfortable and safe life on campus.
+At New Mexico State University, there are many amenities required for a pleasant and safe life on campus.

 There are 24-hour emergency phone and alarm devices.
-The dormitory entrances are electronically operated.
-There is a security patrol that operates 24 hours a day.
+There are electronically operated dormitory entrances.
+There is a security patrol available 24/7.
 The late-night transport/escort service is available.

-This school has a health clinic with personal/psychological counseling.
-In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of New Mexico State University.
+There is a health clinic with personal/psychological counseling.
+In addition, other services like Veteran's Affairs are available to the students of New Mexico State University.

 All in all, campus life at New Mexico State University is rich and vibrant and provides everything most students need.